 College admission exams are an important component of college applications within the United States.
 High school students can currently choose from two specific exams: the SAT and the ACT.
-The ACT has become an increasingly popular choice since its debut for numerous reasons, and has also gained traction outside of the United States among college-bound students.
+The ACT has become an increasingly popular choice since its debut for numerous reasons, and has also gained traction outside the United States among college-bound students.

 High school students taking the ACT within the United States should find its contents familiar.
-The ACT focuses on all of the core subjects in order to gauge how prepared students will be for the college environment and its academic curriculum.
+The ACT focuses on all core subjects in order to gauge how prepared students will be for the college environment and its academic curriculum.
 These subjects are, more specifically, Science, English, Reading, and Mathematics.

 The Science portion of the ACT is what sets this exam apart from the SAT; the SAT does not have a Science section.
 Because of this, the ACT may be ideal for those who want to show off their aptitude for science to their university of choice.

 What Will Be on the ACT Science Exam?

 Much of the content featured on the ACT Science exam will closely align with the curriculum students have experienced throughout their time in high school.
 Test takers may recognize elements of the scientific method, Earth Science, Physics, and Biology across the test.

 Each question will be presented in one of three ways.
 Test takers will either receive two assertions that do not match up, despite sharing a scientific basis; summaries of a laboratory experiment; or a set of data, usually in the form of a diagram, table, or graph.
 They must then answer questions about the information being presented.
 All questions will be in multiple choice format.